Noufalmutairi/Python-Health-Data-Project/README.md

 ## Contact Information
-Feel free to contact: [Nouf Almutairi](https://www.linkedin.com/in/nouf-almutairi-5671132a2/)
+Feel free to contact: [Nouf Almutairi](https://www.linkedin.com/in/nouf-almutairi-5671132a2/) on LinkedIn.